tharsha18/kinesisid/lab1.md

 ## Section 2: Ingest IOT Core data to Kinesis Streams

 1. From your AWS console, search for AWS IOT Core under services menu.
-   On the left hand side, expand "Manage" --> click "Things" --> create -->   Create a single thing --> name anything like "myIOTTopic".
+   On the left hand side, expand "Manage" --> click "Things" --> create -->   Create a single thing --> name exactly "myIoTTopic" for the purposes of this lab.
 (A thing represents a device that will send the data to IOT for processing and storage)

-    Alternatively, you an run the following AWS CLI command and go tp step 3.
+    Alternatively, you an run the following AWS CLI command and go to step 2.
     `aws iot create-thing --thing-name myIoTTopic`

-3.
-  If you used AWS CLI command to create a "thing", then find the certificates in the screenshot below.
-Otherwise, skip the following screenshot and move on to selecting the certificate.
+2. If you used AWS CLI command to create a "thing", then find the certificates in the screenshot below.
+Otherwise, skip the following screenshot and move on to the next to select the certificate.

   ![screenshot](imglab1/Picture1.png)